 Deeper involvement in the learning process

-Thanks to AI, learners will be able to study from any place in the world at their own pace, set their own goals, and follow a customized syllabus.
+Thanks to AI used for learning a new language, learners will be able to study from any place in the world at their own pace, set their own goals, and follow a customized syllabus.
 Teachers won’t have to go over the same material each year thanks to a personalized approach to learning that varies from student to student.
 Plus, AI will help develop engaging games, quizzes, and other learning and exploratory activities that combine programs of study with students’ interests.

 Applying AI to language acquisition